 Library Administration worked with librarians, staff, and departments to review our current collections, focusing on developing a more economically sustainable collections model.
 This year, primarily online and streaming resources were emphasized for retention, as well as resources with high usage rates and which serve the widest number of students possible.

 This webpage has been updated with a list of resource cancellations and alternative resources.
-This will allow faculty to plan their teaching materials for spring, 2021.
+This will allow faculty to plan their teaching materials.
 A process for requesting reinstatement of resources, including a request form, has also been provided.
-However, please note that our ability to reinstate items will be very limited in the current budget scenario.
+However, please note that our ability to reinstate items will be limited in the current budget scenario.

 Henry Madden Library understands you may have questions or concerns regarding this process.
 If so, here are the best contacts to reach us regarding Collections Review issues: